JensJoschi/variability_timing/methods.md

 64 articles were found by both searches.
 Out of the 8 articles that were only found in the first search, 3 have been wrongly classified as positive, whereas the remaining five are useful references (2 were truly not found in the second search and 3 were wrongly classified as negative).
 The 8 unique articles of the second search were all usfeul (4 false negatives in first search, 4 missing).
 Altogether, there were 77 useful references.
+(the notes to contact the author may be dubbed false positive, or false negative, depending on whether the contacting is successful)

 upon closer inspection 1 article had only one population, leaving 76 references.

-#### eligibility
+#### eligibility/cleaning
 10 articles missed important data, 28 were removed(6 measured only 3 day lenghts, 2 did not contain useful data (1 meeting abstract, 1 irrelevant study),  17 had too few points on the sloped parts, and 3 had incomplete photoperiodic response curves), 37 were left.

 Two further studies were removed because the coordinates were not accurate enough.

 From the remaining 35 studies (312 populations), 104 individual populations had to be removed because their response curve was incomplete or did not have enough points on the sloped part.

-The remaining 35 studies were on 208 populations in 32 species (10 orders).
-The majority of the populations came from japan (93 populations, 17 studies), followed by Europe (83 populations, 12 studies), the US (21 populations, 4 studies), China (7 populations, 2 studies), Mexico and middle america (3 populations, 1 study), and indonesia (1 population in 1 study) (2 studies were over 2 regions).
+The remaining 35 studies were on 211 populations in 31 species (8 orders).
+The majority of the populations came from japan (95 populations, 17 studies), followed by Europe (84 populations, 12 studies), the US (21 populations, 4 studies), China (7 populations, 2 studies), Mexico and middle america (3 populations, 1 study), and indonesia (1 population in 1 study) (2 studies were over 2 regions).
 Contacting the 11 authors with missing dta may bring up to 172 further pops!

+The required information on slopes and CDL was directly given for 1 study (7 populations).
+For the remaining 204 populations it had to be extracted from figures/tables.

- #### experimental: search for diapause termination
+###07.09.2018: searched in new google dataset beta search "photoperiodic response insect" - 9 results, not relevant or duplicates #### experimental: search for diapause termination

 TS = ( (post-diapaus* OR (diapaus* AND ("termination" OR cessati* OR spring))) AND (geogr* OR "range" OR latitud* OR longitud* OR cline$ OR clinal OR "populations"))